rufuspollock-okfn/data-quality-uk-25k-spend/README.md

 In the case of the UK 25K spend data, we assess quality based on two broad factors:

+1. Are the tabular data files accessible at the provided URL?
-1. Are the tabular data files themselves structurally valid?
+2. Are the tabular data files themselves structurally valid?
-2. Do the data files conform to the [HM Treasury regulations for publishing 25K spend data](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/198197/Guidance_for_publishing_spend_over__25k.pdf)?
+3. Do the data files conform to the [HM Treasury regulations for publishing 25K spend data](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/198197/Guidance_for_publishing_spend_over__25k.pdf)?

 If you have a question or a concern about our methodology, please open an issue.
 We are open to adjustment based on feedback.

 ## Databases used in data collection

+There is no API on data.gov.uk to concretely return all published 25K spend data, nor to return a list of all ministerial departments that are required to publish 25K spend data.

+Due to these restrictions, it is possible that we may have missed publishers and data sources, or, added publishers and data sources that are not subject to the regulations for publishing 25K spend data.

+Please [open an issue](https://github.com/okfn/uk-25k-spend-data-quality/issues) if you find this to be the case, so that we can update our scripts and results accordingly.

+Currently we aim to analyze the files published by the ministerial departments listed in `data/publisher_lookup.csv`.

 All information on publishers (Ministerial Departments) and sources (the data sources they release as 25K spend data) is acquired from [data.gov.uk](http://data.gov.uk).